marize98/terraform-aws-eks/README.md

 # About

+Implementing a CI/CD pipeline leveraging Kubernetes gives you freedom from hasles of managing runtime environments.
+At times, teams within an organization used different stack for development which suit them best.
+And, a runtime agnostic pipeline can make the job easy for everyone.
-This repository contains terraform files to provision an EKS cluster on AWS.
+This repository contains terraform files to provision an EKS cluster on AWS and facilitate a CI/CD pipeline.
 It would roll out:
 - An EKS Cluster
 - A Worker Node
-- Auto-scaling for worker node
+- Auto-scaling group for worker node
 - A VPC
+- Persistent Volume & Volume Claim
+- Jenkins

 Files: